The Truth-in-Negotiations Act - An Examination of Defective Pricing in Government Contracts, 54 Virginia Law Review 505 (1968)

 Date of Authorship for this Version

 Graetz, Michael J., "The Truth-in-Negotiations Act - An Examination of Defective Pricing in Government Contracts" (1968).
 Faculty Scholarship Series.
-Paper 1638.
+1638.